mlange-42/yarner/guide/src/reverse-mode.md

 ...
 ```

-Option `comment_end` is provided for languages that support only block comments and sould be left out in all other cases.
+Option `comment_end` is provided for languages that support only block comments and should be left out in all other cases.

 For details on the available options, see chapter [Languages](./config-languages.md).